ibm-cloud-docs/vpc/bs_snapshots_restore.md

 * When the new volume is created, data restoration begins immediately, but performance is degraded until the volume is fully hydrated.
 * First- and second-generation volume profiles are not interchangeable.
 You can use a snapshot of a second-generation volume to create another second-generation volume, but you can't switch the volume profile to a first-generation volume profile.
 In the same way, you can use a snapshot of a first-generation volume to create another first-generation volume with the same data, and you can't switch the new volume to the `sdp` profile.

-Fast restore backup clones and consistency groups are not supported for second-generation storage volumes.
-Cross-regional snapshot copies of encrypted volumes or volumes that exceed 10 TB are not supported.
-{: preview}

 ### Performance impact
 {: #snapshots-performance-considerations}